bitrise-io/devcenter/_articles/en/reviews/stack-update-and-removal-policy-draft.md

 ---
+tag: []
-title: 'Stack update and removal policy '
+title: 'Stack update and removal policy - draft '
 redirect_from: []
-date: '2019-02-05T15:39:10.000+00:00'
-tag:
-- infrastructure
-- builds
-- xcode
-- android
-- linux
-summary: Stacks on bitrise.io are generally updated every weekend, but what’s updated depends on the stack.
-There are stacks where only certain caches are updated and there are stacks which are completely re-built every week.
-menu:
-  infrastructure-main:
-    weight: 4
+summary: ''
+published: false

 ---
 Stacks on [bitrise.io](https://www.bitrise.io) are generally updated every weekend, but what’s updated depends on the stack.
 There are stacks where only certain caches are updated and there are stacks which are completely re-built every week.
-Check out our Stacks in our [system reports Github site](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports).
+Check out our stacks in our [system reports Github site](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports).

 ## Xcode stacks